datawire/ambassador-docs/tutorials/getting-started.md

 <Alert severity="success"><b>Success!</b> You have installed Edge Stack, now let's get some traffic flowing to your services.</Alert>

-## 2. Routing Traffic from the Edge
+## 2. Routing traffic from the edge

 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Edge Stack’s desired state.
 The workflow you are going to build uses a simple demo app and the **Mapping CRD**, which is the core resource that you will use with Edge Stack.
 It lets you route requests by host and URL path from the edge of your cluster to Kubernetes services.